lchski/lucascherkewski.com/_newsletters/2020-03-08-131-finding-focus.md

 It’s from an article by Ian Bogost, “[Every Place Is the Same Now](https://www.theatlantic.com/technology/archive/2020/01/smartphone-has-ruined-space/605077/)”.
 I haven’t read the whole article, but the quote intrigues me.

 (Which prompts a thought in me: How often do we read what we share around?
-I know I’m guilty of this.
-Doubtless there are links in past issues of this newsletter that I hadn’t read fully before I shared.
-Certainly on Twitter, I’ve retweeted many links based on an excerpt or headline alone.
-I don’t have much more on this today, but just wanted to be straightforward with you: I don’t read as much or as completely as it might seem, instead riding along constant waves of information.
+I’ve retweeted many links based on an excerpt or headline alone.
+I don’t have more on this today, but just wanted to be straightforward with you: I don’t read as much or as completely as it might seem, instead riding along constant waves of information.
 Not a fan of that—perhaps it’s tied to my aforementioned lack of focus.)

 ---